cotobadesign/cotoba-agent-oss-docs/source/rst/RDF_Support.rst

        <q><subj>?x</subj><pred>?y</pred><obj>?z</obj></q>
    </select>

-| By using a variable, you can get all the triples that match the specified data and get the data combination that corresponds to that variable.
+| You can get the data corresponding to the variable from all the triples that match the specified data.
 | The following example searches for the number of feet (legs) in an animal.

 .. code:: xml